 # No SSH configuration because SSH doesn't exist

-The auditor can verify: there is literally no SSH daemon.
-Access control is enforced by architecture, not policy.
+The auditor can verify there’s literally no SSH daemon to break into.
+Access control is enforced by architecture, not by a policy document that says please don’t.

 #!/bin/bash